Skip to content

 From baby teeth to adult teeth

 In general, baby teeth start to appear between 4 and 7 months old.
-The first teeth to come in are usually the 2 bottom front teeth.
-Most kids have all 20 baby teeth by about 3 years of age.
+The first teeth to come in are usually the two bottom front teeth.
+Most children have all 20 baby teeth by about 3 years of age.

-Children can lose their baby teeth as early as 6 years old and as late as 12 years old.
-During this process, your child has a mix of teeth as baby ones fall out and adult ones break through.
-Some kids need orthodontic treatment, such as braces.
-A full set of adult teeth is 32 teeth.
-This includes wisdom teeth, which most people do not get until their late teens or early adulthood.
+Children may lose their baby teeth as early as 6 years old or as late as 12 years old.
+During this transition, your child will have a mix of baby and adult teeth.
+Some children may require orthodontic treatment, such as braces, as adult teeth (a full set of 32, including wisdom teeth) emerge later in adolescence.

 Steps to Protecting Your Child’s Smile

-- Brush teeth twice a day with a fluoride toothpaste, before bed and on one other occasion
+1. Brush teeth twice a day with a fluoride toothpaste—once before bed and once during the day.

-- Supervise your child during toothbrushig until they are at least 7 years old
+2. Supervise your child during brushing until they are at least 7 years old to ensure proper technique.

-- Reduce the amount and frequency of sugary food and drinks
+4. Reduce the amount and frequency of sugary foods and drinks to lower the risk of decay.

-- Use a fluoride mouthwash, if recommended by your dentist.
-Use this at a different time from tooth-brushing to increase protection throughout the day
+6. Use a fluoride mouthwash if recommended by your dentist, ideally at a different time from brushing.

-- Ensure you visit your dental professional regularly
+7. Ensure you visit your dental professional regularly for checkups and cleanings.